-The financial statements of the Six Mile Regional Library District (District) are prepared in accordance with U. S. Generally Accepted Accounting Principles (GAAP).
+The financial statements of the Six Mile Regional Library District (District) are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The more significant of the District's accounting policies are described below.